CoryMcCartan/website/content/projects/president-2020/index.md

-Essentially, there is a latent national voter intent, and latent state differentials (how much more or less Democratic the state is than the national vote), which evolve as a random walk with Gaussian increments in 3-day and 3-week steps (the states' walk has larger steps for computational reasons).
+Essentially, there is a latent national voter intent, and latent state differentials (how much more or less Democratic the state is than the national vote), which evolve as a random walk with Gaussian increments in 3-day and 3-week steps (the states&rsquo; walk has larger steps for computational reasons).
 The national and state priors become priors on the final step of the random walk, so prior information is percolated backwards in time.
 Student-t-distributed increments were also explored but the data were not very